Classifying signatures: search, gather, and lca methods.

 then we make signature s10-s11 with r1 and r3, i.e. 1:1 abundance, and make signature s10x10-s11 with r2 and r3, i.e. 10:1 abundance.

-A first experiment: 1:1 abundance.
+A first experiment: 1:1 abundance ratio.

 When we project r1+r3, 1:1 abundance, onto s10, s11, and s12 genomes with gather: